Best Mega Man Games of All Time - Top 10 Ranked (2026)

-I first discovered Mega Man 2 when I used to rent it from our local video store.
-That weekend ritual sparked a lifelong love for the Blue Bomber.
+I had first heard of Mega Man 2 when I rented it from my local video store.
+Weekend rentals soon turned into a yearly pilgrimage, plunging me into full-fledged admiration for the Blue Bomber.

 The Table of Contents